dobriban/Topics-in-deep-learning/README.md

 # STAT 991: Topics in deep learning (UPenn)

-This repository hosts the materials for STAT 991: Topics in Deep Learning.
-This is a seminar class at UPenn started in 2018.
+STAT 991: Topics in Deep Learning is a seminar class at UPenn started in 2018.
 It surveys advanced topics in deep learning based on student presentations.

 # Fall 2019